ilabcode/pyhgf/docs/source/api.rst

 The Herarchical Gaussian Filter as a PyMC distribution.
 This distribution can be embedded in a PyMC model (pymc>=5.0.0).

-.. currentmodule:: ghgf.distribution
+.. currentmodule:: pyhgf.distribution

 .. autosummary::
-   :toctree: generated/ghgf.distribution
+   :toctree: generated/pyhgf.distribution

    hgf_logp
    HGFLogpGradOp